firstep-ai/AI-Infra/Interview.md

 # What kind of team atmosphere do you prefer?

 I want to work in a team that is positive, open, tech-focused, and supportive.
 I like it when team members can share technical ideas freely and solve hard AI Infra problems together.
 I also value a team that likes new ideas and learning, and where everyone helps each other grow.
 My experience working on the open-source vLLM project made me enjoy this kind of team very much.

+# What kind of work environment and colleagues do you prefer?
+I thrive in a work environment that is collaborative, innovative, and results-driven.
+My background in open-source projects like vLLM has taught me the value of teamwork and a shared passion for solving complex technical challenges.
+I appreciate a culture that encourages continuous learning and improvement.